NicholasToon/osTicket-Ticket-Lifetime-Example/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 In this tutorial, I'll walk you through the journey of a ticket within osTicket.
-We'll cover everything from its creation to its resolution. <br />
+We'll cover everything from its creation to its resolution.
+(This is a short tutorial). <br />

 <h2>Environments and Technologies Used</h2>